 Siedlungs- und Landesrentenbank ("DSL Bank") to Postbank with effect as of January 1, 2000.
 By virtue of the Act on the Conversion of DSL Bank into a Stock Corporation (Gesetz über die Umwandlung der Deutschen Siedlungs- und Landesrentenbank in eine Aktiengesellschaft) (the "DSL Bank Act") of December 16, 1999, DSL Bank was converted from a public law entity (Anstalt des öffentlichen Rechts) into the private law entity DSL Bank Aktiengesellschaft as of the end of December 31, 1999.
 DSL Bank Aktiengesellschaft was registered with the commercial register of the Local Court of Bonn (Amtsgericht Bonn) on January 24, 2000.
-Afterwards, DSL Bank Aktiengesellschaft was merged into Postbank under a merger agreement dated May 8, 2000.
-The merger was registered with the commercial register of Postbank of the Local Court of Bonn (Amtsgericht Bonn) on May 26, 2000.
+Afterwards, DSL Bank Aktiengesellschaft was registered with the commercial register of merger was registered with the commercial register of Postbank of the Local Court of Bonn (Amtsgericht Bonn) on May 26, 2000.